Galileo88/GroupChangeWalkthrough/FLOW_MAPPING.md

    - Saves final provider data to enrolledProviders
    - Navigates to final completion page
    - Completes the entire workflow

-## Flowchart Alignment

-The implementation correctly matches the flowchart:
-- Steps 1-9: Sequential initial steps ✅
-- Step 9: Auto-branch to "New Provider" or "Existing Provider" based on enrollment status ✅
-- New Provider: Steps 24-37 ✅
-- Existing Provider: Steps 11-23 ✅
-- Step 37 Decision (New Provider path):
-  - **Yes** → "Repeat Steps 24-36" (loop back to Step 24) ✅
-  - **No** → "Navigate to Step 11" (transition to Existing Provider workflow) ✅
-- Step 23 Decision (Existing Provider path):
-  - **Yes** → "Repeat Steps 11-22" (loop back to Step 11) ✅
-  - **No** → "Final Completion" (workflow complete) ✅

-### Implementation Details

-The implementation correctly handles the flowchart's loop behavior with prioritized workflow:
-1. **Priority Logic**: If providers need enrollment, the system automatically routes to New Provider workflow first
-2. When "Yes" is selected at Step 37, the flow loops directly back to Step 24 (create-enrollment)
-3. All new providers are enrolled through the New Provider flow (Steps 24-37) before any existing providers are added
-4. Provider data is saved before looping, allowing multiple providers to be enrolled
-5. When "No" is selected at Step 37, the system transitions to Existing Provider workflow (Steps 11-23) to add all providers (both newly enrolled and pre-existing) to the group

-**Step 37 "Yes" Loop:**
-When "Yes" is selected at Step 37, the code:
-1. Sets `providerEnrollmentType` to `'New Provider'` in the cleared form data
-2. Navigates directly to Step 24 (create-enrollment) instead of going through intermediate pages
-3. This ensures the flowchart's "Repeat Steps 24-36" instruction is followed exactly

-**Step 37 "No" Transition:**
-When transitioning from New Provider path (Step 37 "No") to existing provider completion steps, the code updates `providerEnrollmentType` to `'Existing Provider'` before navigation.

-This is critical because:
-1. All existing provider pages (indices 9-21) have `showWhen: { field: 'providerEnrollmentType', value: 'Existing Provider' }`
-2. Without updating this field, users coming from the New Provider path would be blocked from accessing these pages
-3. The existing provider completion steps (adding to group, creating checklist, generating letters, etc.) are shared final steps regardless of enrollment type

 ### Flow Validation